 Director: Ruben Fleischer

 30 Minutes or Less is the story of a pizza delivery driver named Nick (Jesse Eisenberg) who is kidnapped by two thugs (Danny McBride and Nick Swardson) in need of some fast cash, and a lot of it.
-Strapping Eisenberg in a vest with a timer and a bomb, he has 10 hours to rob $100,000 from a bank or the bomb goes up in flames.
-As the countdown continues, Eisenberg is forced to deal with his kidnappers, the police, and a host of other problems.
+Strapping Nick in a vest with a timer and a bomb, he has 10 hours to rob $100,000 from a bank or the bomb goes up in flames.
+As the countdown continues, Nick is forced to deal with his kidnappers, the police, and a host of other problems.

 In 2010, the film set up shop in Grand Rapids for four months of production, and the city is referenced multiple times throughout the movie.

 Two Grand Rapids eateries enjoyed their moments in the spotlight during 30 Minutes or Less.
-Vito’s Pizza on West Fulton Street is the restaurant where Eisenberg’s characters works in the film.
+Vito’s Pizza on West Fulton Street is the restaurant where Eisenberg’s character works in the film.
 And, McBride and Swardson are seen eating “victory tacos” in a restaurant in the movie that many locals will recognize as Taco Boy, “home of the super burrito,” located on Plainfield Avenue.

-Aziz Ansari’s character, Chet, recommends that he and Eisenburg grab some food at another local eatery, Mr. Burger, at one point in the movie.
+Aziz Ansari’s character, Chet, recommends that he and Eisenberg grab some food at another local eatery, Mr. Burger, at one point in the movie.
 Ansari’s character is even a teacher at local Brookside Elementary School and scenes were filmed in the hallways of the school.

 Photo Credit: Experience Grand Rapids